Kevin DuBrow: Death

-On November 25, 2007, Kevin DuBrow was found dead at his home in Las Vegas.
+On November 25, 2007, DuBrow was found deceased at his home in Las Vegas, Nevada.
 Friends had been unable to contact DuBrow for a week and he failed to show up for Thanksgiving dinner hosted by his friend Glenn Hughes.
-According to Hughes, DuBrow had told him some ten days before that he had wanted to make changes in his lifestyle.
-The cause of death was established to be a fatal overdose by a combination of cocaine, painkillers and alcohol.
-It was also determined that he had died six days earlier.
+According to Hughes, DuBrow had told him some ten days before that he had wanted to make adjustments in his lifestyle.
+The cause of death was revealed to be an overdose by a combination of cocaine, sleeping pill Zolpidem, painkillers, and alcohol.
+It was also determined that he had died six days before being found.
+Nevertheless, his grave marker labels his death, "Nov.
+25, 2007".

 In an email to Spain's The Metal Circus, Quiet Riot drummer Frankie Banali wrote: "I can't even find the words to say.
 Please respect my privacy as I mourn the passing and honor the memory of my dearest friend Kevin DuBrow."
-DuBrow was buried at Pacific View Cemetery in Corona del Mar, California next to his stepfather Harold Mandell.
+DuBrow was buried at Pacific View Cemetery in Corona del Mar, California, next to his stepfather Harold Mandell.
 A rabbi presided over his funeral service on November 30, 2007.